 We may all admire the royal châteaux and monuments around France, but we all know what comes next.
-It is that indelible time in French history, the Storming of the Bastille and the 1789 French Revolution.
+It is that indelible time in French history, the storming of the Bastille and the start of the 1789 French Revolution.

 But did you know that the revolution in 1789 didn’t actually bring about the democratic republic that France is today?
 Instead it took a few detours into empires, other monarchies, coup d’etats, and other tumultuous forms of government.
 Oh and there were a couple of other revolutions in France after, as well.

 To understand the causes of the French revolution, the storming of the Bastille, the Reign of Terror, and its aftermath, let’s plunge into the late 18th century, shall we?
 Allons-y!

 1. There were 6 Causes of the Revolution

 It is the late 18th century and France’s Louis XVI had contributed thousands of troops, ships, and funds between 1776–1783 to support another revolution: the Americans in their War of Independence, against their arch-enemy the British.

 Getting back at the British cost a lot of money however, and the French state coffers were in dire straits.

 The French public, however, did not believe it was the American war costing them money.

 Rather they felt that their Austrian-origin Queen Marie-Antoinette was having lavish parties and fêtes, and sending money to her brother (and their old enemy), the Emperor of Austria.